JoeZlonicky/messages-api/README.md

 # Messages API

 A REST API for a messaging application.
 Built using TypeScript, Express, and Prisma.
-Also uses Redis for session storage and Jest for testing.
+Uses Socket.IO for real-time message updates, Redis for session storage, and Jest w/ SuperTest for testing.

 ## Requirements